duality-labs/hapi-indexer/README.md

 But there are several other good alternatives that are possible to use

 - Server:
-  - Golang would have been a sound choice:
+  - GoLang would have been a sound choice:
   - it also can handle high network traffic
   - it can benefit from backend dev knowledge and also share backend logic
   - has direct access to application state DB, and also could work with